 UNIVERSITY OF WISCONSIN River Falls

-The 2017 event raised $6,000 for Hunger Prevention Council of Pierce County- Moola for Milk Program.
-Since its inception in 2010, Bowls for Hope has raised more than $46,000 for local charitable organizations.
+The 2017 Bowls for Hope event raised $6,000 for Hunger Prevention Council of Pierce County - Moolah for Milk Program.
+Since 2010, Bowls for Hope has raised more than $46,000 for St. Croix Valley charitable organizations.

 Bowls for Hope Event

 For an entrance fee of $25/adult and $5/children age 12 and under, participants may select and keep a bowl created in ceramic, pottery, fibers and wood classes at UWRF, River Falls High School, Meyer Middle School, the Renaissance Academy, or by area artists.
-Attendees may also sample, at no extra charge, soups donated and served by area restaurants.
+Attendees may then sample, at no extra charge, soups donated and served by area restaurants.
 Guests have the opportunity to vote for their favorite soup.
-We will once again be awarding a "Chefs' Choice Award" for the soup favored by the chefs participating in the event.
+A "Chefs' Choice Award" will also be given for the soup favored by the chefs participating in the event.

-Tickets can be purchased at the River Falls Chamber of Commerce, 215 West Maple Street, UWRF Chancellor's Office in 116 North Hall or the University Center information desk on campus.
+Tickets can be purchased at the River Falls Chamber of Commerce, 215 W. Maple Street, at the Chancellor's Office in 116 North Hall or at the Information Desk in the University Center starting in mid January.
 For questions in regards to advanced ticket sales, call 715-425-3201.
 Tickets will also be available at the door.
 Purchasing tickets in advance will guarantee a bowl.